interledger-deprecated/tutorials/letter-shop.md

 ## Concepts learned

-The plugin used in all three scripts exposes the [Ledger Plugin Interface (LPI)](https://interledger.org/rfcs/0004-ledger-plugin-interface/draft-5.html), and of that, this script uses the following methods and events:
+The plugin used in all three scripts exposes the Ledger Plugin Interface (LPI) as described in [IL-RPC-4, draft 6](https://interledger.org/rfcs/0004-ledger-plugin-interface/draft-6.html), and of that, this script uses the following methods and events:
 * `sendTransfer` method (in `pay.js` and `proxy.js`, prepares a transfer to some other account on the same ledger)
 * `getInfo` method (used in `pay.js` and `proxy.js` to fill in the `ledger` field to pass to `sendTransfer`)
 * `getAccount` method (used in `pay.js` and `proxy.js` to fill in the `from` field to pass to `sendTransfer`)